artecs-group/RVfpga-sim-addons/Computer_Organization/Lab4/README.md

      </p>

 ## Exercise 1
-→ View the [video](https://www.youtube.com/watch?v=8fK-CoEbo0Y) at time 5:00 for the description of the connection of the GPIO in RVfpga and at time 11:00 for the execution of the LedsSwitches program in RVfpga.
+→ View the above video at time 5:00 for the description of the connection of the GPIO in RVfpga and at time 11:00 for the execution of the LedsSwitches program in RVfpga.

 Analyze in-depth the program provided in the ```LedsSwitches``` project (located at: ```/home/rvfpga/Simuladores_EC_24-25/RVfpga/Projects/LedsSwitches```), which performs the same functionality as the introductory code but which is written in assembly.